andrew/ultimate-awesome/README.md

 - [awesome-netbox](https://github.com/netbox-community/awesome-netbox) - A curated list of awesome NetBox resources.
 - [awesome-flutter-cn](https://github.com/osoutpost/awesome-flutter-cn) - Flutter 资源大全中文版。包括：组件、导航、模板、插件、框架和引擎等.
 - [awesome-AIOps](https://github.com/OpsPAI/awesome-AIOps) - A curated list of awesome academic researches and industrial materials about Artificial Intelligence for IT Operations (AIOps).
-- [awesome-IoT-security-article](https://github.com/H4lo/awesome-IoT-security-article) - Collect some iot-related security articles, including vulnerability analysis, security conferences and papers, etc.
 - [awesome-free-startup-resources](https://github.com/jasonnoahchoi/awesome-free-startup-resources) - Inspired by /u/fluffhead1 on Reddit.
 Many thanks for the start of such an awesome list.
 - [web-development-resources](https://github.com/mtdvio/web-development-resources) - A list of useful resources for Web Developers!
 Put it in your bookmarks and contribute something ❤️.
+- [awesome-engineering-blogs](https://github.com/crispgm/awesome-engineering-blogs) - A curated list of awesome engineering blogs.
 - [awesome-rancher](https://github.com/jmreicha/awesome-rancher) - Curated list of Rancher resources.
 - [awesome-package-maintainer](https://github.com/jubalh/awesome-package-maintainer) - How to become a packager.
 - [citizen-science](https://github.com/dylanrees/citizen-science) - 🔬 A repository of resources related to citizen, community-based and/or non-institutional science.